 Magnetic force on a semi-circular wire.
-A rigid wire, carrying a current I, consists of a semicircle of radius R and two straight portions as shown in the figure.
-The wire lies in a plane perpendicular to the uniform magnetic field $B_0$ .
-The straight portions each have length $\ell$ within the field.
-Determine the net force on the wire due to the magnetic field $B_0$ .
+A rigid wire, carrying the current I, consists of a semicircle of radius R and two straight portions as shown in the figure.
+The wire lies in a plane perpendicular to the uniform magnetic field B_0 .
+The straight portions each have length l within the field.
+Determine the net force on the wire due to the magnetic field B_0 .